-In 1973 well-known Spanish architect Ricardo Bofill completed a summer house for his parents at the Emporda in Girona, Spain.
-Built on the ruins of an old country home, the family house is organized around a brightly red central courtyard that captures different views of the surroundings.
+In 1973 well-known Spanish architect Ricardo Bofill (5 December 1939 – 14 January 2022) completed a summer house for his parents at the Emporda in Girona, Spain.
+Built on the ruins of an old country home, the family house is organized around a brightly red central courtyard that captures different surroundings’ views.

 - Architects: Ricardo Bofill Taller de Arquitectura

 - Project Team: Ricardo Bofill, Javier Bagué, Manolo Nuñez

 - Typology: Residential / Houses

 - Location: Mont-Ràs, Gerona, Spain